 Identify school leaders, teachers, or counselors who are passionate about promoting the early warning indicator philosophy, sharing the latest research, and driving the work forward across the school.
 These individuals will be able to champion the work amongst their colleagues, share successes, and provide perspective on how to create the most impact for students through early warning work.

-Give teachers and staff access to an integrated data system that updates daily with students' indicators across academics, behavior, attendance, and social-emotional learning.
+Give teachers and staff access to an integrated data system that updates daily with students' indicators across academics, behavior, attendance, and life skills.
 Educators should be able to access insights about students in one click, and the data should be easy to understand at first glance.
 That way, educators can spend less time wrangling with data and more time on the ground supporting students.

 Dedicate time for staff members to organize around EWI work.
 For example, at McDevitt Middle School, educators and staff are divided into eight grade-level teams, or clusters, that each meet once a month.
 These meetings are part of the existing middle school meeting structure.
 During the meetings, cluster members follow a set agenda to review the EWI data and design action plans for students who are slipping in the ABCs (attendance, behavior, coursework).